How Does Wikipedia Make Money? And How Much Does it Make?

 The vast majority of the money [comes from] small donors rather than three or four major philanthropic donors because then we run into the question about how independent we can stay if one person is paying the bills.

 This comment made by Jimmy Wales in 2016 reflects the position of the Wikipedia Foundation.
-Even with the ability to persuade large charitable foundations and corporations to donate large amounts of money, encouraging smaller donations remains important to the independence of Wikipedia.
+Even with the ability to persuade large charitable foundations and corporations to donate large amounts of money, encouraging smaller donations remains important to the independence of Wikipedia and other Wikimedia projects.

 How much money does Wikipedia Make?